Crowd overwhelms, forces postponement of hearing on shellfish farm expansion

-KITTERY, Maine — After upwards of 80 people showed up to the state-held public hearing for Spinney Creek Shellfish’s aquaculture expansion application, officials postponed the meeting on the spot due to capacity issues.
+KITTERY, Maine — After upward of 80 people showed up to the state-held public hearing for Spinney Creek Shellfish’s aquaculture expansion application, officials postponed the meeting on the spot due to capacity issues.

 The meeting was scheduled for the basement room in Kittery’s Rice Public Library.
 By the start time at 6 p.m., seating was full, nearly 30 people were standing, and a line formed out the back door.